andregasser/prometheus-grafana-playground/README.md

 - This git repository checked out on your machine

 ## Starting Up
-Run `docker-compose build && docker-compose up` from the root folder of the git repositry.
-The playground will be built (source code compiled, containers launched).
-After the build stage, JMeter will start to request the movies API.
+From the root folder of the git directory, first run a `docker-compose build` to build all the images.
+Then run `docker-compose up -d` to launch all the containers.
+Use `docker-compose ps`to verify that all containers are up and running.
+As soon as all the containers are up, JMeter will start to request the movies API.
 You can now go into Grafana and start playing around with it.

+## Some Tips

+### Alerts
+Go to https://www.requestbin.com and create a new public WebHook endpoint.
+Use that URL to configure alerting in Grafana.